 The Chicago construction injury attorneys at Malman Law have the experience to understand the complexity of these types of cases and the number of potential liable parties.
 Contact us as soon as possible so that we can help you to protect yourself and your legal rights.

 Construction workers who sustain injuries while working may feel the urge to issue statements to their insurance carriers or other investigators.
 It is important to avoid this because you may jeopardize your case and decrease the possibility of securing compensation.

-Before you talk to anyone, call our office and schedule a free consultation with our experienced construction accident attorneys to determine your rights and ensure that you receive the maximum possible compensation for your construction accident injury.
+Before you talk to anyone, call our office and schedule a free consultation with our experienced construction accident lawyers to determine your rights and ensure that you receive the maximum possible compensation for your construction accident injury.

 Your case can be won or lost based on the work done before it ever goes to trial, and this depends on the results of the investigation and fact-finding that your construction accident injury attorney will undertake on your behalf.

 For the last fifteen years, we have offered skilled legal representation to injured workers and other claimants.
 If you, a colleague, or someone you know has sustained an injury on a construction site while working, contact a Chicago construction accident injury lawyer from Malman Law.
 Our qualified attorneys in Illinois will inform you of the legal and protection benefits concerning your case.
 You can access our services 24/7 at our conveniently located offices in Chicago’s “Loop,” or call our offices today and schedule a free consultation.